psavery/multiscale/setup.md

 # Multiscale Client Setup
 ## Obtain the Multiscale Client
 Dependencies:
- - python3
+ - python2 or python3
  - girder-client

 The multiscale client is located in the same repository as the multiscale server.
 You can obtain it via:

 `git clone https://github.com/psavery/multiscale`

-The client is `multiscale.py` located in the `client` directory.
+Then, `cd` into the `multiscale` directory, and run `pip install -e .` in order to install the client.
+You can then run the client with the `multiscale-client` executable that should now be in your path.

-The primary dependency for the multiscale client is the girder client.
-You can obtain the girder client by either installing it [from the repository](https://github.com/girder/girder/tree/master/clients/python) with `pip install -e .`, or by simply using `pip install girder-client`.
-Make sure you are using python3.
+The primary dependency for the multiscale client is the girder client v2.4.0.
+Currently, this version of the girder client is only available by installing it from
+[its repository](https://github.com/girder/girder/tree/master/clients/python) with `pip install -e .`.

 ## Setup an API Key
 In order to use the multiscale client, you need an api key for the server.